jepegit/cellpy/docs/tutorial.rst

 -------------------------------------------------

 When ``cellpy`` is imported, it sets a default set of parameters.
-Then it tries to read the parameters from you .conf-file (located in your user directory).
+Then it tries to read the parameters from your .conf-file (located in your user directory).
 If it is successful, the paramteters set in your .conf-file will over-ride the default ones.

 The parameters are stored in the module ``cellpy.parameters.prms`` as a dictionary of dictionaries.
-I know, this is probably not the most convenient method, but it is very easy (at least I think so) to change these into class-type stuff in a later release of ``cellpy`` (using for example ``type(x, y, z)`` etc. or ``setattr`` etc).
+I know, this is probably not the most convenient method, but it is very easy (at least I hope so) to change these into class-type stuff in a later release of ``cellpy`` (using for example ``type(x, y, z)`` etc. or ``setattr`` etc).

-If you during your script (or in your `jupyter notebook`) would like to change some of the settings (*e.g.* if you want to use the cycle_mode option "cathode" instead of the default "anode"), then import the prms class and set new
+If you during your script (or in your ``jupyter notebook``) would like to change some of the settings (*e.g.* if you want to use the ``cycle_mode`` option "cathode" instead of the default "anode"), then import the prms class and set new
 values:

 .. code-block:: python